 (Of course, they might ACTUALLY be enlightened, in which case, sorry!
 You just missed an opportunity to learn from a living Buddha!
 My bad!)

-Without exception, every meditation master that I respect admits that they are not yet at 0 TPM.
+Every meditation master that I’ve learned from admits that they are not yet at 0 TPM.
 In other words, even world-renowned meditation masters still can’t “think of nothing”.

 But don’t let this fool you.
 These people are still INCREDIBLY skillful.

-For example, someone who can repeatedly get to, say, 5 TPM — now that’s someone who deserves your respect!
+For example, someone who can repeatedly and reliably get to, say, 5 TPM — now that’s someone who deserves your respect!

 The Bottom Line